Updated November 2, 2023

-After the stroke occurs, you have many important decisions ahead of you as a caregiver.
+After a loved one has a stroke, you have many important decisions ahead of you as a caregiver.
 One of the most important decisions is where your loved one will receive rehabilitation and begin the recovery process.
-We’ll discuss how a stroke can affect your loved one’s abilities, how to choose the right setting, when assisted living might be best, and how to find the right facility for your loved one.
+To help you through this process, below we discuss how a stroke can affect your loved one’s abilities, how to choose the right setting for recovery, when assisted living might be best, and how to find the right facility for your loved one.

 What is a Stroke?